Iran releases star actor Alidoosti on bail - ExBulletin

 More than 600 artists from around the world, including actors Kate Winslet and Mark Rylance and director Pedro Almodovar, had signed an open letter calling for his release.

-Her arrest “was a warning to public figures in Iran amid the Iranian regime’s brutal crackdown on nationwide Woman, Life, Freedom protests,” reads the petition, posted on Hollywood actor Mark Ruffalo’s Instagram page.
+Her arrest was a warning to public figures in Iran amid the Iranian regimes’ brutal crackdown on nationwide Woman, Life, Freedom protests, said the petition, posted on Hollywood actor Mark Ruffalo’s Instagram page.

-Alidoosti had attended the 2022 Cannes Film Festival to promote the acclaimed film “Leila’s Brothers” which she starred in and which was directed by Roustayi.

-She appeared in two of Farhadi’s early films before he achieved international fame, “Beautiful City” in 2004 and “Fireworks Wednesday” in 2006.

 |